frankjlin16/ser321examples/Gradle/JavaGradle/README.md

 Run 'gradle tasks --all' it will show you all available tasks and their description.
 Especially important: build, clean, run, runApp, runFraction

-Take a look at the build.gradle file and run all the different taks and play around with it to understand Gradle better.
+Take a look at the build.gradle file and run all the different task and play around with it to understand Gradle better.

 #2.
 Compiling and running the debugger from the command line#